Exiftool: Rename From Date

 taken in the same second).
 It adds a dash and a number to the second file (or

 third file, and so on).
-The %%e
+The %%e is again one thing with double % dropping

 back to regular exiftool formatting.
-In that formatting, %e
+In that formatting, %e is the file’s

 extension.

-field out of the EXIF tags and writes it
+The other flag reads the CreateDate field out of the EXIF tags and writes it

-) to the filename
+(<) to the filename.

-tells exiftool to process the directory, you can also pass in
+The final . tells exiftool to process the directory, you can also pass in

 specific files instead.

-A file is thus renamed to, for example, 20240720_121232.jpg
+A file is thus renamed to, for example, 20240720_121232.jpg.
+If a second

-photo was taken in that same second, it will be named 20240720_121232-1.jpg
+photo was taken in that same second, it will be named 20240720_121232-1.jpg.

 For %c, these modifiers have a different effects.
 If a field width is given, the copy number is padded with zeros to the specified width.
 A leading ‘-‘ adds a dash before the copy number, and a ‘+’ adds an underline.
 By default, the copy number is omitted from the first file of a given name, but this can be changed by adding a decimal point to the modifier.
 For example: